ashrithjacob/flask-image-labelling/README.md

 Creating a simple UI to label images

 # Running application:
-To run simply run the `test.py` file
+To run simply run the `test.py` file.

 To store image data fro labelling, create a folder `static/uploads` in current directory and store image data there.

 # TODO: